San Fernando CD: History

 The side first reached Tercera División in the 2010–11 season, finishing in second position in the regular season but being ousted in the playoffs by La Roda CF (two losses, 0–4 on aggregate).
 Finally the club reached Segunda División B in the next, 2011–2012 season.

+San Fernando managed to qualify to the new third division Primera División RFEF in 2021, but suffered relegation in 2024.
+In 2025, another relegation from Segunda Federación followed, and the club was moved further down to the División de Honor on 15 July of that year, after the club was unable to register the senior side within the Tercera Federación deadline date.
+On 24 July, the city council confirmed the club's dissolution to be held on 7 August, with a new club named CD San Fernando 1940 to start in Tercera Andaluza.